-Legal departments are already burdened with their ongoing workload, and subpoena management does not make matters any easier.
+Legal departments are already burdened with their ongoing workload, and subpoena tracking does not make matters any easier.

 During day-to-day work, third-party subpoena requests cause disruptions and added stress.
 It’s possible for these tasks to take a backseat; however, this increases the chances of missing critical deadlines or having legal staff juggle to make room at the last minute.

 Responding to subpoena requests is indeed a time and labor-intensive process, and something that legal staff would not look forward to more often.

 Not to mention, missing a deadline to fulfil a subpoena request also has its repercussions, which may include fines and litigation.

 Does this mean that legal departments should purchase a standalone system just to manage subpoenas?
 Well, the answer is no, not if you are using Legal Track.

 We provide you with a built-in subpoena management feature that will help your staff manage subpoenas quickly and efficiently.

 There are different ways your department could receive subpoena requests on a regular basis.
 This can include email notifications, faxes, and hardcopy subpoenas by mail.

 At Legal Track, our software has the capability to handle it all.
 Incoming subpoena requests via emails will be automatically created into our system.

 From there, a subpoena reference record will be generated.
 This eliminates any manual data entry.
 Similarly, subpoenas received via fax or scanned copies can also be attached to subpoena records.